 Explore our Conference Day One Agenda for the Liquid Biopsy for Precision Oncology East Coast Summit!

-8:30 am Enhancing Collaboration & Harmonization in Liquid Biopsy Surveillance: A BLOODPAC Perspective
+9:00 am Advancing Collaboration and Alignment in Liquid Biopsy Surveillance: Insights from BLOODPAC

 Synopsis

-- Introducing the new lexicon designed to standardize terminology and practices across the liquid biopsy field
+- Highlighting the standardized lexicons to unify terminology and practices in the field

 Updated Information